Posted in Recipes - Bake at Home

 Chocolate ANZAC Biscuits

-I love to make ANZAC biscuits any old time of the year but of course it is coming up to ANZAC Day, 25th April, and it is particularly nice to have them for friends and family on that special day.đŸŒș
+I love to make ANZAC biscuits any old time of the year but of course it is coming up to ANZAC Day, 25th April, and it is particularly nice to have them for friends and family on this special day.🌹

 The National Army Museum Te Mata Toa describes the basic ingredients for this rolled oat biscuit which were rolled oats, sugar, flour, butter with golden syrup (not eggs) used as a binding agent.
 This made them not only nutritious and full of energy but also long lasting.